 Instead of just paying for your utilities without thinking about it, start being a smarter spender.
 There can be huge differences in electricity prices or broadband costs.
 You should regularly check with price comparison sites and with the service providers directly whether you are getting the best possible deal.
 Dedicate one day every six months or once a year to check for prices and changing service providers if required.

 In addition, when you are about to spend don’t just opt for the first thing you see.
-Compare prices online and take advantage of promo codes from OZCodes.com.au.
+Compare prices online and take advantage of promo codes available from various sites.
 If you look around and research your shopping, you can cut your expenses.
 It’ll take a bit more time, but once you learn the tricks, your smarter shopping choices will become automatic.

 Don’t be afraid to borrow, but don’t sit on debt for too long